 - a.
 The pole position, allocated to the fastest rider, will be determined during the homologation of the circuit. - b.
 For all classes, the grid will be arranged in the "in echelon" 3-3-3 configuration.
 Each line will be offset. - c.
 In the event of a tie, riders' second and subsequent best times will be taken into account. - d.
 The final grid will be published after the qualifying session for that class has been completed. - e.
 Grid positions for the heat will be based on the fastest time recorded by the riders in all qualifying practices.
 In the case where all qualifying practices have been cancelled, the grid position will be based on the fastest time recorded by the riders in all free practices. - f.
-Grid positions for the race will be based on finishing order of the heat race, with riders not finishing gridded at the back by the number of laps completed. - g.
+Grid positions for the main will be based on finishing order of the heat race, with riders not finishing gridded at the back by the number of laps completed.
+Riders must start the heat race to grid for the main.
+Exceptions, in the form of a provisional start, may be applied for and approved by race direction. - g.
 If heat races are not conducted, grid positions for the main will be based on the qualifying practices. - h.
 Grid procedures may be modified by official bulletin before the start of the event. - i.
 Riders that have been given a provisional start by Race Direction will go to the back of the grid regardless of lap times.
 In the case that multiple riders are given a provisional start their position will be determined by lap time at the back of the grid.